zenpk/my-oauth/README.md

 ## API

-Due to being too lazy to write docs, please refer to the `tests` folder.
+Due to being too lazy to write docs, please refer to the `e2e` folder.

 ## Usage